An Authentic Carnitas Recipe made quickly in the Instant Pot gives you dinner on the table in about an hour

 Carnitas means “little meats” and is part of Mexican cuisine, originating from the state of Michoacán.
 Carnitas are made by braising or simmering pieces of pork until tender and then shredding with a fork.

-Generally, carnitas are eaten by themselves, or with sides of Spanish Rice and beans, or used as a filling for tacos and burritos.
+Generally, carnitas are eaten by themselves, or with sides such as beans and our Spanish Rice , or used as a filling for tacos and burritos.

 Choosing the right type of pork for authentic carnitas